AIgen-Solutions-s-r-l/resonance/README.md

 ## Overview

-The Matching Service facilitates matching of resumes to job descriptions by:
+The Matching Service facilitates the matching of resumes to job descriptions by:
 1. **Ranking Job Descriptions**: Based on relevance to the resume content.
-2. **Providing APIs**: For interaction with external systems.
+2. **Providing APIs**: For uploading resumes, retrieving job matches, and accessing logs.
-3. **Messaging**: Using RabbitMQ for processing job matching requests and responses.

 ---

 ## Requirements

 - Python 3.12.7
-- RabbitMQ server
 - MongoDB server
 - Virtualenv
 - Docker (optional for containerized deployment)